Imiolak/SAO/README.md

 #### 2.4.2 Initial population

 #### 2.4.3 Agent disturbance
-If at any point agetn strategies disturbance is to be performed, the following decision tree determines the details:
+If at any point disturbance of agent's strategies is to be performed, a decision tree determines the details of the disturbance.
+The decistion tree requires the following parameters:
+* disturbEarlyGameStrategyChance
+* replaceEarlyGameStrategyChance
+* disturbStrategySwitchPointChance
+* useOnlyEarlyGameStrategyChance
+* disturbLateGameStrategyChance
+* replaceLateGameStrategyChance
+The decision tree has the following structure:
 ```
+DisturbAgentsStrategies(disturbEarlyGameStrategyChance, replaceEarlyGameStrategyChance,
+        disturbStrategySwitchPointChance, useOnlyEarlyGameStrategyChance,
+        disturbLateGameStrategyChance, replaceLateGameStrategyChance)
+{
     # check to see if distirbance should be performed
     if random(0,1) > win%
         # check to see whether to disturb earlyGameStrategy
-    if random(0,1) > 0.5
+        if random(0,1) < disturbEarlyGameStrategyChance
             # check to see whether to disturb parameters or change strategy
-        if random(0.1) > 0.5
+            if random(0.1) < replaceEarlyGameStrategyChance
+                ChangeStrategy(earlyGameStrategy)
+            else
                 DisturbParameters(earlyGameStrategy)
-        else
-            ChangeStrategy(earlyGameStrategy)

         # check to see whether to disturb strategySwitchPoint
-    if random(0,1) > 0.5
+        if random(0,1) < disturbStrategySwitchPointChance
-        if random(0,1) > 0.5
+            if random(0,1) < useOnlyEarlyGameStrategyChance
                 strategySwitchPoint = 0
             else
                 strategySwitchPoint = random(1,20)
         # check to see whether to disturb lateGameStrategy
-    if random(0,1) > 0.5
+        if random(0,1) < disturbLateGameStrategyChance
             # check to see whether to disturb parameters or change strategy
-        if random(0.1) > 0.5
+            if random(0.1) < replaceLateGameStrategyChance
+                ChangeStrategy(lateGameStrategy)
+            else
                 DisturbParameters(lateGameStrategy)
-        else
-            ChangeStrategy(lateGameStrategy)
+}
 ```

 ## 3. Software documentation